-Visitation rates can have a strong influence on some local businesses.
+Visitation rates can influence some local businesses.
 For example, visiting commercial abalone fishers will spend money on local accommodation, fuel and food, and local caravan parks are largely reliant on tourists visiting the region.

-Baseline information on visitation rates relevant to the WKIMP includes:
+Baseline information on visitation rates relevant to the SKIMP includes:

 - Tourism Research Australia provides regional profiles of international and domestic tourism (Tourism Research Australia 2015).
-Total number of visitors to Kangaroo Island in 2013/14 was 117,000, excluding domestic day visitors.
-Data are available for previous years, but are not compatible with 2013/14 due to a change in methods (Tourism Research Australia 2015). - Primary Industries and Regions South Australia (PIRSA) collates catch disposal records that document daily port of landings for the Abalone and Rock Lobster Fisheries.
-These data could be used to track visitation by abalone and rock lobster fishers to the WKIMP.
+Total number of visitors to Kangaroo Island in 2013/14 was 117,000.
+Data are available for previous years, but are not compatible with 2013/14 due to a change in methods (Tourism Research Australia 2015). - Primary Industries and Regions South Australia (PIRSA) collates catch disposal records that document daily port of landings for Abalone and Rock Lobster Fisheries.
+These data could be used to track visitation by abalone and rock lobster fishers to the SKIMP.